UgegeDaniel/jakk/README.md

 *jakk-backend deployed on heroku*
 # JAKK

-This is a simple full stack application geared towards aiding students sitting for various O - Level Examinations with a progressive and accessible means of practicising.
+This is a simple open-source full stack application geared towards aiding students sitting for various O - Level Examinations with a progressive and accessible means of practicising.
 Students are required to sign up for a free account, take tests in over 17 subjects as their records over time are being displayed on a chart for a visual representation of their progress.
 Its a simple app to demostrate the basic features of some common MERN stack technologies.
 ## Table of Contents

 - [JAKK Features](#movie-features)